 In all of your marketing, you have to try to drive any demand to your website.
 Obviously.
 How can you deliver some of yourself digitally?
 Through social media...

-Use Social Media To Reach Customers In The Time Of Covid-19
+Use Social Media To Reach Customers During Covid-19

 1. Use social media like crazy.
 Don’t fear that you are putting too much content out there.
 People are craving online content more than ever, so there is never too much.